2020-Spring-CSC-330/T03-master/README.md

-# T01 - Entity Relationship Models and Diagrams
+# T04 - UI Design and Paper Prototyping

 In this teamwork we will explore the process of turning real world information into a structured databases.
 Much like Class diagrams are useful for visualizing classes' attributes and methods, Entity-Relationship (ER) Diagrams are a useful tool for visualizing databases.